cjkreienkamp/ros-turtlebot3-slam-planning/README.md

 Expected output:
 - Gazebo opens with the turtlebot3 robot and the turtlebot3 world.
 - rqt_robot_steering window opens, and you can see the robot move in the world as you change its linear and angular speed.
-- RViz opens with the turtlebot3 robot and a lidar pointcloud of red dots displaying part of the world.
+- RViz opens with the turtlebot3 robot and a lidar pointcloud of red dots displaying part of the world.</br>
 To exit the program, hit control-C.